Depart Smart earns prominent media attention as Travel Safety experts as seen in ABC, CBS, NBC, FOX, Newsweek, Washinton Post, and more.

 OOH for Good places public service billboards along freeways and inside airports.
 Help us by sponsoring a billboard for $250.

 Events, Presentations & Workshops

-Executive Director, Sheryl Hill, and Depart Smart Advisors speak at many events on tourism safety.
+Depart Smart Founder Sheryl Hill and other Depart Smart Advisors speak at many events on tourism safety.
 We provide workshops and group orientations for a fee.
 To request a workshop, speaker or sponsor our fundraising and awareness events, please contact us.
 Help us by sponsoring our work at tourism conventions and we’ll shout out your brand next to our life-saving work.

 Incomplete Illness Injury Student Abroad Death Report (IIISAD)

 IIISAD is a grassroots compilation of student illnesses, injuries, and deaths during study abroad programs.
 The first reports were submitted to policy makers and departments of the United States.
 These reports led to three state study abroad transparency reporting laws in Minnesota and Virginia.

 Minnesota passed higher education and K-12 student abroad transparency laws in honor of Thomas Plotkin and Tyler Hill.
 Virginia passed a companion law in honor of Damion Wilkins.
 A federal bill is introduced in honor of Ravi Thackurdeen.
 The Departments of Justice and Education submitted an amicus brief to apply Title IX to study abroad.
 Even so, those laws must be enforced.
 That takes advocacy and funding to achieve.